wonsunahn/Capstone_Fall2019/_deliverables/FinalReport.md

 In general, what I would like to see is a good understanding of what you did, and what you learned, doing the work for the capstone.
 If you worked on anything sensitive (e.g., for a government contractor or private data for a company), you do not need to refer to it in your write-up.
 If there is any doubt, you may wish to show your supervisor the paper so that they may review it before turning it in.

+[Please read these slides]({{site.baseurl}}/lectures/Capstone_Lecture5_Supplemental.pdf) if you want more hints.
+Most of the things I said about presentations is also relevant to the report, and also there is an example outline of the report on the final slide.
+Feel free to use your own organization if you'd like but it should contain all the major components.

 ## Other

 Please feel free to email me or come to office hours to discuss any problems you have.